Tim Draper to cut back role at Draper Fisher Jurvetson

-SAN FRANCISCO (Reuters) - Venture capitalist Tim Draper is stepping back from his investment role at Draper Fisher Jurvetson, the firm he founded in 1985.
+SAN FRANCISCO, Nov 19 (Reuters) - Venture capitalist Tim Draper is stepping back from his investment role at Draper Fisher Jurvetson, the firm he founded in 1985.

 Some of the more recent investments include electric carmaker Tesla Motors Inc, and initial public offering candidate and cloud-storage company Box.